modular-rest/modular-rest/docs/intro/start.md

 ---
 next:
   text: 'Install Server Library'
-  link: '/server/install'
+  link: '/server-client/setup'
 ---

-# Streamlining Full Stack Development with Modular-Rest
+# Introduction

-In the dynamic world of full stack development, juggling both frontend and backend tasks can be a daunting challenge.
-Frequently, developers find themselves repeatedly implementing fundamental backend features such as authentication, authorization, and database access.
-This repetitive coding can be both time-consuming and error-prone.
-This is where Modular-Rest steps in to transform your development process.
+In full stack development, managing both frontend and backend tasks can be challenging.
+Developers often find themselves repeatedly coding backend essentials like authentication, authorization, and database access.
+This repetitive work is time-consuming and prone to errors.
+Modular-Rest aims to simplify this process.

+## What is `Modular-Rest`?
-Modular-Rest stands as a powerful headless CMS, poised to accelerate your backend development while promoting modularity.
-With Modular-Rest, all you need to do is initialize a single file app and define your data schema.
-In return, you receive a fully functional backend, equipped with all the essential features required for common web applications.
+Modular-Rest is a headless CMS designed to speed up backend development and enhance modularity.
+Simply initialize a single file app and define your data schema, and Modular-Rest provides a fully functional backend with all the necessary features for common web applications.

+**Key Features:**
-What sets Modular-Rest apart is its flexibility.
-It's not confined to a rigid framework; instead, it empowers you to seamlessly expand your backend with custom modules and features tailored to your specific needs.
+- **Flexibility:** Expand your backend with custom modules and features as needed.
+- **Simplified REST Communication:** A client library that facilitates easy communication between frontend and backend.

+**Benefits:**
+- **Enhanced Efficiency:** Reduces redundancy and accelerates web application development.
-Moreover, Modular-Rest simplifies the REST communication between your frontend and backend.
-It offers a client library that effortlessly facilitates communication between the two, eliminating the need for you to manage intricate communication protocols manually.
+- **Streamlined Process:** Eliminates the need to manage complex communication protocols manually.

-In essence, Modular-Rest is your all-in-one solution for enhancing efficiency, reducing redundancy, and accelerating the development of robust web applications.
-Say goodbye to reinventing the wheel, and say hello to a more streamlined and productive development process with Modular-Rest.
+Modular-Rest is your solution for a more efficient, less redundant, and faster development process.
+Embrace a streamlined and productive workflow with Modular-Rest.

-# Packages

-### JS Server Library
-### JS Client Library